FAQs about Federal Student Loans

 After you graduate, leave school, or drop below half time enrollment, you have a six-month grace period before you begin repayment for 10 years.

-Is it ever possible to postpone repayment of a Stafford loan?
+Is it ever possible to postpone repayment of a Federal Student loan?

 Yes, under certain circumstances, you can receive a deferment or forbearance on your loan, as long as it is not in default.
 Students are encouraged to contact the Department of Education directly to inquire as to whether they would be eligible for such postponement.